History & heritage

 For travellers discovering Queenstown, Eichardt's Private Hotel offers more than high-end accommodation: it offers a perspective.
 A geographical one, certainly, thanks to its exceptional position; but also an emotional one, because it reveals a quieter, more inhabited version of a destination often associated with adrenaline.
 Here, Queenstown also emerges as a town of water, light and chosen stillness.
 The hotel is one of its finest interpreters.

-The view is naturally one of the great privileges of the stay.
-Facing the lake, the room becomes an intimate observatory of shifting weather and light.
-In the morning, the mountain lines appear with clarity; during the day, the water catches changes in the sky; by evening, the whole scene gains depth and contrast.
-This direct relationship with the outdoors changes the way the room is used: it is not only where one sleeps, but where one returns to slow down, read, contemplate and recover between the stronger moments of the journey.
+The view is one of the great privileges of the stay.
+Facing the lake, the room becomes an intimate observatory of the changing weather and light.
+It is not merely a place to spend the night; it is a retreat to slow down, read, contemplate, and catch one's breath between the highlights of the journey.

 Dining